Is Pigeon Poop Toxic? Everything You Need to Know

 Are there any other risks?

-Breathing in dust or water droplets that contain contaminated bird droppings can lead to various diseases, including psittacosis and salmonella.
+Breathing in dust or water droplets that contain contaminated Pigeon droppings can lead to various diseases, including psittacosis and salmonella.
 Psittacosis, resulting from Chlamydia psittaci bacteria, commonly manifests as a flu-like illness that leads to pneumonia within five to 19 days of exposure.
-Salmonella, a bacterial infection that typically causes diarrhea, can also be present in some bird droppings.
+Salmonella, a bacterial infection that typically causes diarrhea, can also be present in some Pigeon droppings.

 Individuals with compromised immune systems, such as those with HIV/AIDS or cancer, are particularly vulnerable to these diseases and hence should not engage in cleaning up droppings.
 Besides, Histoplasmosis and Cryptococcosis are other infections that individuals can contract from inhaling fungus found in bird droppings.